Policy Change Updates

 The Executive Council of Graduate Faculty proposed revisions to the Graduate Research Assistant Appointment Eligibility policy.
 Provost Bichelmeyer approved the changes, which were published in the Policy Library on 11 October 2021.
 These changes will take effect for the Summer 2022 term so, until then, both the old and new versions of the policy will remain visible in the Policy Library, for reference.

-You can review both versions at the links below.
+You can review it at the link below.

 Rationale